A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Survey results and classification of new sources

 \item Post-AGB stars or warm/hot stars (concatenated into one group).
 These are objects resembling spectral type A or F, and which in the majority of cases bear a strong resemblance to our spectra of a few known post-AGB stars that we ended up accidentally targeting.
 The most distinctive feature is what appears to be extremely strong Balmer jump absorption.
 This is expected from yellow post-AGB stars; the Balmer jump is very sensitive to surface gravity in the A--F temperature range, and post-AGB stars are very low-mass and therefore have very low surface gravities.
 This idea is discussed by \citealt{Bond1997}; see their Table 1, showing surface gravities for yellow post-AGBs of log(g) in the range 0.4 to 1.25.
 Post-AGBs have high luminosity and probably still have plenty of circumstellar dust leftover from the AGB phase, explaining how they met our IR criteria.
 The extremely strong Balmer jump absorption explains why our post-AGBs have very red u-v colours and were selected as outliers; in fact, \citet{Bond1997} proposed using a Gunn u-band filter, which is quite similar to SkyMapper's Str{\"o}mgren u, to find yellow post-AGBs.
 We find that SkyMapper's u and violet v filters, which are intentionally designed to bracket the Balmer discontinuity, effectively implement \citet{Bond1997}'s idea with an all-sky survey, and are very effective tools for finding yellow post-AGBs.
 Interestingly, we did not find any new symbiotic stars in this post-AGB and superpositions region of SkyMapper parameter space, even though Hen 2-104 (the Southern Crab) is located in this region.

 \item Superpositions of M or K I--III stars with a warm or hot star, often resembling an A or F star on the short-wavelength end, with TiO bands on the long-wavelength end.
 At least a few of these are almost certainly spatial superpositions of unrelated stars.
-Others may be genuine binaries comprised of an M giant and a luminous A or F star (cf. \citealt{Neugent2018}).
-It may also be possible that some are symbiotic stars in thermonuclear outburst, with an expanded hot component photosphere \citep{Kenyon1986}.
+Others may be genuine binaries comprised of an M giant and a luminous A or F star (cf. \citealt{Neugent2018}).\footnote{Two of these superpositions have interesting archival light curves that may be worth tentatively considering as symbiotic candidates.
+A source at 10:43:25.6 -53:05:47, with a composite spectrum of M6 III and an A or F-like star, exhibits hints of stochastic variability around 0.15 mag peak-to-peak on timescales of a month in ASAS-SN light curve data.
+HD 123356, which has been conceptualized in the literature as a possible "Vega-type" object with a circumstellar disk and/or a possible superimposed late secondary \citep{hd1,hd2}, has an ASAS-SN light curve with possible low-amplitude oscillations on timescales of months superimposed on a secular decline of 0.2 mag over a few years.}

-\item Miscellaneous objects, including one well-studied planetary nebula (PN), one Wolf-Rayet WC7/8 star, one AGN, and one unidentified PN-like spectrum.
+\item Miscellaneous objects, including two planetary nebulae (PNe), one massive Wolf-Rayet WC7/8 star, and one AGN.
 These are all located around the ``known AGN'' region of SkyMapper parameter space from \autoref{simbadlabels}.
-We know how the AGN got in the sample; we intentionally did not make cuts to remove AGN for fear of cutting EF Aql-alikes (\autoref{agn_etc}).
-It is unclear how the ``planetary nebulae'' qualified on the basis of both IR colour and IR luminosity.
+Recall that we intentionally did not make cuts to remove AGN for fear of cutting EF Aql-alikes, and that planetary nebulae can be both very red \citep{Corradi2008} and very luminous.
+The new AGN, serendipitously, turned out to be of interest for its extreme luminosity \citep{Onken2022}.

 \item S and carbon stars.
 These are located near the known SIMBAD S and carbon stars labelled in \autoref{simbadlabels}, but with slightly bluer u-g colour.
 It is not clear why S and carbon stars overall are so often blue outliers in u-v; higher SNR on the short-wavelength end of the spectrum would be helpful towards answering that question.